 At Except, we have learned and supported the desire in audiences to become part of an event and community to help sustain a better world.
 Like others, Regen Festivals don't stop at "leaving nothing behind" but actively work to revitalize and protect our environments.

-A place where holidays are spent in a meaningful, lasting way that does not sacrifice fun and excitement.
-A place that makes hard work part of the excitement.
-At the same time, the format contributes to the substantial and increasing efforts needed to regenerate and protect our most valuable biosphere reserves around the world, source their funding, and get more people knowledgeable and engaged on the subject.
+They provide a place to spend holidays in more meaningful ways don't sacrifice fun and excitement.
+A place that makes hard work part of the excitement while at the same time substantially contributing to the efforts needed to regenerate and protect our most valuable biosphere reserves around the world, source their funding, and get more people knowledgeable and engaged on the subject.

 The exact format, target audience, and impact of each festival greatly depend on the specific location and the type and condition of the local ecosystem.
 Our model consistently draws a regeneration force of 150-200 people at a time in week-long cycles and operates year-round where climate and conditions permit.